Firefighters were called out to a large wildfire in Greeba on Wednesday and were in attendance for approximately two hours.

 A closed circuit water relay system was also employed to ferry water to the scene of the fire, with the crew then dampening down hot spots.

-Fire crews from Rushen were also dealing with a railway embankment fire at the same time elsewhere, with the Fire and Rescue Service reminding people to be careful of potential grass fires.
+Elsewhere, fire crews from Rushen were also dealing with a railway embankment fire at the same time, with the Fire and Rescue Service reminding people to be careful of potential grass fires.

-A spokesperson from the Isle of Man Fire and Rescue Service issued a warning in the aftermath of the incident, urging people to act responsibly in the countryside during the current spate of warm and dry weather.
+A spokesperson from the Isle of Man Fire and Rescue Service urged people to act responsibly in the countryside.

 A spokesperson said: ‘Grass fires spread very fast so if you see dry grass smouldering, please call 999 and report it immediately so that we can deal with it and stop it from spreading.